The journey from 2 pizzas to 1.1 billion USD

 The biggest impact of Bitcoin Pizza Day was the launch of the cryptocurrency market.
 From this transaction, thousands of other cryptocurrencies such as Ethereum, Ripple and Cardano were born, creating a diverse ecosystem.

 Blockchain technology, with its transparent, secure, and decentralized properties, has been applied in many industries.
-For example, smart contracts on Ethereum allow for automated transactions without intermediaries, while blockchain is used in supply chains to ensure transparency and traceability.
+For example, smart contracts on Ethereum allow for the automation of transactions without the need for intermediaries, while blockchain is used in supply chains to ensure transparency and traceability.

 PizzaDay Laszlo Hanyecz BTC.jpg